 We bring together a team of legal experts, including specialist serious injury solicitors and one of our in-house healthcare professionals, offering legal advice together with financial, physical and emotional support.

-Our focus from day one is to provide the support and rehabilitation to help you or your loved one recover after a concussion.
-With early access to funding, guidance and first-rate legal advice, we help our clients get back on track.
+Our focus from day one is to provide the support and rehabilitation you need to help you or your loved one recover after a concussion.
+With early access to funding, guidance and first-rate legal advice, we help our clients get their lives back on track.

-We also work closely with a range of partners, including Headway (the Brain Injury Association), and the Head Injury Solicitors Directory, to help your whole family live fulfilled lives.
+We also work closely with a range of partners, including Headway (the Brain Injury Association) to help your whole family live fulfilled lives.